Integrating CAT for Complexity ~ 24 September 2025

 • other members of staff working within NHS mental health settings with an interest in complexity and interpersonal trauma likely to result in difficulties attracting BPD/EUPD diagnoses

-Specialist knowledge of Cognitive Analytic Therapy is not required in order to benefit from the learning this day offers.
+Specialist knowledge of Cognitive Analytic Therapy was not required in order to benefit from the learning this day offered.

 Facilitators